WoodStuff/EggScript/README.md

 A language I made because I felt like it.
 Built in C#.

 ## Features
-- Recognizes strings and numbers
+- Recognizes strings and numbers and booleans
 - Operators, including a string concatenation operator (yay!)
+- Unary operators (was hard to make)
+- Parentheses (hard thing I made without chatgpt help :))
 - Print keyword that prints stuff to the console
 - Fully functional comments, both the // kind and the /* */ kind
 - Mandatory semicolons, because I'm addicted to those